What type of investor are you?

 - Within a short timeframe (five years or less), the main risk to your investment is short-term fluctuations that could reduce your savings.

 - Investing over a longer period (20 years or more) means that your investments will probably have time to ride out short-term ups and downs.
-Your main risk over the longer term is keeping up with inflation.
+Your main risk over the longer term is keeping up with wage inflation.

 Different types of assets also have different levels of risk.
 Consider how you might offset this risk by selecting diverse investments.